Pagination 📄

 _endinteger_start + 25Exclusive upper bound.
 The server returns records [_start, _end).

-_orderasc / descdescSort direction.
+_orderasc / descascSort direction.
 Most endpoints expect lowercase; a handful (InternalRevenueServiceAPI and a couple of legacy BankingAPI resources) accept uppercase ASC / DESC instead.
+If you need "newest first" you must pass _order=desc explicitly — the server default is ascending.

 _fieldstringcreated_atField to sort by.
 Most endpoints accept created_at, updated_at, and the resource's "natural" fields (e.g. amount on transactions).